suronomo/benchmark_k8s_docker-swarm/algorithms/docker_build/shared_image_files/README.md

-# Shared Image Files
+# Shared image files

-This folder contains files used to **build the Docker image** for both Kubernetes (K8s) and Docker-Swarm (D-S) deployments.
+This folder (`shared_image_files`) contains files used to **build the Docker image** for both Kubernetes (K8s) and Docker-Swarm (D-S) deployments.
 These files are shared across deployment environments and provide a consistent application runtime setup.

 ## Files Overview